Small and medium enterprises: United States

 In the United States, the Small Business Administration sets small business criteria based on industry, ownership structure, revenue and number of employees (which in some circumstances may be as high as 1500, although the cap is typically 500).

-Both the US and the EU generally use the same threshold of fewer than 10 employees for small offices (SOHO).
+Both the US and the EU generally use the same threshold of fewer than 10 employees for businesses designated as small office/home office (SOHO).
+Small business are the nation's largest employer, representing 37% of American workers contrasted with large businesses that employ 36% of the U.S. workforce.

 Oceania

 Australia

 In Australia, an SME has 200 or fewer employees.
 Micro Businesses have 1–4 employees, small businesses 5–19, medium businesses 20–199, and large businesses 200+.
 Australian SMEs make up 98% of all Australian businesses, produce one-third of total GDP, and employ 4.7 million people.
 SMEs represent 90 percent of all goods exporters and over 60% of services exporters.

 New Zealand

 In New Zealand, 99% of businesses employ 50 or less staff, and the official definition of a small business is one with 19 or fewer employees.
 It is estimated that approximately 28% of New Zealand's gross domestic product is produced by companies with fewer than 20 employees.